mmontenegro25/ResponsibleML/Final Assessment Template/README.md

 #### Red Teaming

 - Adversarial examples were used to probe model robustness, revealing inputs that cause prediction degradation and exposing vulnerabilities.
+Below please find further information regarding the adversarial examples:

 **Table 5.
 Seed Rows for Adversarial Example Search Using Stolen Model**